sharikjavid/kotto/README.md

 ### Event loop

 When you run an agent with `kotto run`, the runtime will enter an event loop.
-It will keep bouncing back and forth between your agent and the LLM backend.
-In other words: your class goes on autopilot.
+It will keep bouncing back and forth between your code and the LLM backend.

 There are exceptions you can throw to control that event loop: